 According to Nationwide, in many cases, teens on learner’s permits are covered on a parent’s auto insurance policy.
 But they also say that it is important to talk to your insurer and not assume your teen is covered.

-While insurance costs may drop as teens get older, gain experience, and maintain a clean driving record, teen car insurance is still a big expense.
-And the more money that goes toward insurance, the less there is to contribute to other financial goals.
+While insurance costs may drop as teens get older, gain experience, and maintain a clean driving record, their car insurance is still a big expense.
+The more money that goes toward insurance, the less there is to contribute to other financial goals.

 That’s why it’s so important to look at anything you can do to save money on vehicle insurance for your teen.